Do you have any questions or concerns regarding UPSC Online Application for exams like Civil Services Examination?

 In case you are claiming any relaxation against a certificate you are having with you, its date may be mentioned against the certificate date.

-43. How to get a refund of payment as I have made payment more than once towards its fee.
+43. How to get a refund of a payment as I have made a payment more than once towards its fee?

 UPSC has no provision to refund any fee amount paid by candidates.
 Concerned banks may be approached for claiming any extra/ unsuccessful payments made by the candidates.

 44. Do I require to send a hard copy of the application to UPSC after submitting my online application?

 No hard copy to be sent to UPSC unless it is asked for any reason, However, it is strongly advised that the applicant keeps a hard copy of his /her application for his/her own record and future communication with the commission, if any.